 Mohs Surgery allows for the removal of all cancerous cells for the highest cure rate and the least amount of scarring.
 Mohs surgery attempts to remove as much of the cancerous skin as possible doing the least amount of damage to the surrounding healthy tissue.

 Most of Mohs surgery is done on an outpatient basis using a local anesthetic.
 Mohs surgery allows surgeons to confirm that all cancer cells have been removed at the time of surgery increasing the chance of a cure while reducing the need for additional treatments or additional surgery.

-This is a highly specialized procedure conducted by special medical professionals such as Dr. Kate Ross.
+This is a highly specialized procedure conducted by special medical professionals such as Dr. Kate Gerber.